Chapter 48

 Hee hee hee!
 Wouldn’t dream of it, Joss sub-rebutted.

 Her second-chair trombonist date P.J.
-Panucci (son of “Peanuts” and brother of “Beany”) ground his Seville to a courteous halt, waving Bomber along to take the lead; so it was the Boss’s headlights that flushed a Datsun Z out of the concealing shrubbery, then two disheveled heads rising up from the Datsun’s interior.
+Panucci (son of “Peanuts” and brother of “Beany”) ground his Seville to a courteous halt, waving Bomber along to take the lead; so it was the Boss’s headlights that flushed a Datsun Z out of the concealing shrubbery, and two disheveled heads rising up from the Datsun’s interior.

 “There’s your gasbag,” Avery observed.